datacamp/courses-introduction-to-python/scripts/chapter3_script.md

 Now, instead of numpy.array(), you'll have to use np.array() to use Numpy's array function.

 There are cases in which you only need one specific function of a package.
 Python allows you to make this explicit in your code.
 Suppose that we only want to use the array() function from the Numpy package.
-Instead of doing import numpy, you can instead do from numpy import array, like this.
+Instead of writing import numpy, you can instead write from numpy import array, like this.

 This time, you can simply call the array function like this, no need to use numpy dot here.

-This from import version to use specific parts of a package can be useful to limit the amount of coding, but you're also losing some of the context.
+This from "import version" to use specific parts of a package can be useful, but you're also losing some of the context.
 Suppose you're working in a long Python script.
 You import the array function from numpy at the very top, and way later, you actually use this array function.
 Somebody else who's reading your code might have forgotten that this array function is a specific Numpy function; it's not clear from the function call.
 In that respect, the more standard import numpy as np call is preferred: In this case, your function call is np.array(), making it very clear that you're working with Numpy.
-At the end of the day, it's a matter of personal preference; up to you to decide what you think is most convenient!

 Off to the exercises now, where you can practice different ways of importing packages and modules yourself!
 You're well on your way to  becoming a Pythonista data science ninja.